 "The B200 King Air recently completed checkout flights of the onboard equipment, including the AMS instrument over active fires in addition to post-burn assessment," said Marty Trout, NASA B200 project pilot at the Dryden Flight Research Center at Edwards, Calif.
 "The aircraft and ground control teams are ready to fly missions during the fall fire season."

-In 2006, with the AMS mounted in the General Atomics Aeronautical Systems' Altair unmanned aircraft, NASA provided real-time fire information to the incident management team on the Esperanza Fire near Banning, Calif.
+Mounted in a box on the floor of NASA's B200 King Air, the Autonomous Modular Scanner peers out through an aperture in the bottom of the aircraft.
+The scanner operates like a digital camera with special filters to detect light energy at visible, infrared and thermal wavelengths as it peers through smoke and haze to detect active hot spots in wildfires.
+(NASA / Tony Landis) › View Larger Image In 2006, with the AMS mounted in the General Atomics Aeronautical Systems' Altair unmanned aircraft, NASA provided real-time fire information to the incident management team on the Esperanza Fire near Banning, Calif.
 From 2007 to 2009, the AMS flew on NASA's Ikhana unmanned aerial vehicle gathering information about wildfires for incident team leaders and to support research on fire behavior and post-fire recovery.
-Although the Ikhana missions were valuable, the investigators didn’t have the ease of use that a manned aircraft offered.
+Although the Ikhana missions were valuable, the investigators didn't have the ease of use that a manned aircraft offered.
 In order to realize easier access to the National Airspace System, scientists turned to the manned B200 aircraft this year for routine mission operations.

 "The September – October period is one of California's most problematic seasons for wildfire activity, especially in Southern California, where Santa Ana-driven wildfires routinely lick at the margins of major metropolitan areas like Los Angeles and San Diego."
 Ambrosia said.